 Doximity is also trading at an extremely rich valuation of roughly 45x sales, which is exceptionally high despite growing at a fast pace.
 To sustain this valuation, it is likely to require management to continue executing flawlessly and expanding its current offerings.

 Doximity looks promising and is a market leader with room to expand.
 However, since it recently went public, it may be best for investors to wait for at least two quarterly reports before investing to see how it performs and to let the hype die down.
 Furthermore, its rich valuation is a cause for concern.

 If you want to stay ahead of the curve and invest in growing businesses such as Doximity’s, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 When was Doximity founded?

 No, nor does it intend to for the foreseeable future.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.